 The Milky Way is part of the Local Group, a neighborhood about 10 million light-years across, consisting of more than 30 galaxies that are gravitationally bound to each other.
 Aside from our galaxy, the most massive one in this group is Andromeda, which appears to be on course to collide with the Milky Way in about four billion years.Structure

 Scientists studying galaxies observed that the stars in the outer parts are orbiting the galactic centers just as quickly as the stars further in, a violation of Newton's well-established laws of gravitation.
 They deduced that something other than the stars and clouds of gas and dust known to comprise galaxies was providing extra gravity – lots of it.
 They calculated that there must be five times as much of this mysterious dark matter, detectable only by its gravitational pull, as there is of the matter we already knew about.

 The Local Group is only one of many, many clusters of galaxies, and they are all moving away from each other as more and more space comes into being between them.
 This means the universe, itself, is expanding.
 That discovery is what led to the Big Bang theory of the origin of the Universe.

-Since matter and energy are equivalent (as expressed in Einstein's famous equation, E=MC2) scientists have been able to calculate that whatever dark energy is, it comprises about 68 percent of everything in the universe.
-Dark matter accounts for another 27 percent, leaving only five percent for protons, neutrons, electrons and photons – in other words, everything we see and understand.
+Since matter and energy are equivalent (as expressed in Einstein's famous equation, E=MC2) scientists have been able to calculate that whatever dark energy is, it comprises about 68% of everything in the universe.
+Dark matter accounts for another 27%, leaving only 5% for protons, neutrons, electrons, and photons – in other words, everything we see and understand.